Lightning-Universe/lightning-flash/docs/source/reference/text_classification.rst

 The task
 ********

 Text classification is the task of assigning a piece of text (word, sentence or document) an appropriate class, or category.
 The categories depend on the chosen dataset and can range from topics.
-For example, we can use text classification to understand the sentiment of a given sentance- if it is positive or negative.
+For example, we can use text classification to understand the sentiment of a given sentence- if it is positive or negative.

 -----